 Usage of the Tax Calculator

-- Select the tax year: the tax calculator is updated with 2019 and 2018 federal and provincial taxes.
+- Select the tax year: the tax calculator is updated with 2020 federal and provincial taxes.

 - Enter your income from all sources.
 Make sure that you are entering your income to the proper fields: employment income, self-employment income, capital gains, eligible dividends, ineligible dividends and other income.